Generalized anxiety disorder - self-care

 - Ask your provider about side effects and what to do if they occur.

-Talk therapy takes place with a trained therapist and in a safe place.
+Talk therapy takes place with a trained therapist.
 It helps you learn ways of managing and reducing your anxiety.
 Some forms of talk therapy can help you understand what causes your anxiety.
 This allows you to gain better control over it.

 - Understand and gain control of distorted views of stressors, such as other people's behavior or life events.